mohanakannan9/container-service/docs/command.md

 A mount can be used for both an input and an output.
 That means the input files will be copied into the directory before launch, and the same directory will be searched for output files upon container completion.
 If you aren't careful, the input files will be re-uploaded along with the output files.
 The `output.path` and `output.glob` properties can be carefully crafted to avoid this effect.

 ### Getting files into a mount
-Define an [XNAT input](#xnat-inputs) for the kind of object that will provide the files you need.
+Define a [wrapper input](#wrapper-inputs) for the kind of object that will provide the files you need.
 Typically this will be a `Resource`, but that resource input will almost certainly need to be derived from some higher-level input object like a `Session` or a `Scan`.
 On the input that provides the files, set the mount's name as the value of the `"provides-files-for-command-mount"` property.

 More info to come.